dmerthe/empyric/docs/instruments.rst

 .. autoclass:: empyric.collection.instrument.Instrument
    :members:

 An instance on an instrument from the collection below can be initialized by importing from ``empyric.instruments``.
-For example, instantiating a Keithley 2400 20 W sourcemeter is done with the command,
+For example, instantiating a Keithley 2400 20 W sourcemeter is done with the command sequence,

 .. code-block::

-   from empyric.instruments import Kiethley2400
+   from empyric.instruments import Keithley2400
    sourcemeter = Keithley2400(1)  # if GPIB address is 1

 .. _collection-section: